 What do you do with your giblets?
 Happy Thanksgiving!

-1 stick of celery, cut into four pieces.
+- 1 stick of celery, cut into 4 pieces.

-1 large carrot, peeled and cut into four pieces
+- 1 large carrot, peeled and cut into 4 pieces

-Place the giblets in a pot with the onion, celery, carrots, garlic cloves. and bay leaf, and cover with 8 cups of water.
+- Place the giblets in a pot with the onion, celery, carrots, garlic cloves, salt, pepper, and bay leaf, and cover with 8 cups of water.
 Bring to a boil, and then turn heat down to low, simmering the stock for an hour and a half, stirring occasionally.

-Add the giblet stock, chopped giblet meat and pan drippings, and then add the spices and Worcestershire sauce, turn the heat up to medium-high and bring to a boil.
+- Add the giblet stock, chopped giblet meat and pan drippings, and then add the turmeric, paprika, and Worcestershire sauce.
+Turn the heat up to medium-high and bring to a boil.
 (Dad uses Lawry’s Seasoned Salt instead of the turmeric and paprika, and if you prefer, you can use it, too.)

-When mixture boils, quickly turn heat back down to medium-low and continue stirring until thick.
+- When mixture boils, quickly turn heat back down to medium-low and continue stirring until thick.
 Adjust seasonings to taste.
+Serve warm.